 Figure 2.
-Example of a Gaia colour-magnitude diagram for the main cluster in the IC 348 field.
-We converted the apparent Gmag values into absolute magnitudes using each star's parallax value.
+Example of a Gaia CMD for the main cluster in the IC 348 field.
+We converted the apparent $G{mag}$ values into absolute magnitudes using each star's parallax value.
 Note that no extinction correction has been applied.
-All Gaia DR3 sources in the field are shown as small gray dots, potential cluster members as large blue dots, all stars with HOYS light curves are shown as large green dots and all stars identified as variable are shown as large red dots.
-The over plotted isochrones are based on the PHOENIX models (Husser et al. 2013).
-The arrow represents an extinction of 1 mag in A_V and is based on the average extinction coefficients for the Gaia filters from Casagrande & VandenBerg (2018).
+All Gaia DR3 sources in the field are shown as small grey dots, potential cluster members as large blue dots, all stars with HOYS light curves are shown as large green dots and all stars identified as variable are shown as large red dots.
+The overplotted isochrones are based on the PHOENIX models (Husser et al. 2013).
+The arrow represents an extinction of 1 mag in $A_V$ and is based on the average extinction coefficients for the Gaia filters from Casagrande & VandenBerg (2018).